-Sometimes someone’s struggles might require a meal 6 or 12 months after the grief has set in.
-(The grief might not set in for over a year) Bad days come at different times.
+Sometimes someone’s struggles might require a meal six or twelve months after the grief has set in.
+(The grief might not set in for over a year.)
+Bad days come at different times.
 They are not predictable.
 This is also true for being able to provide self-care for oneself.
 While the thought might be appealing, the energy needed to actually pull off the self-care might be lacking.
-Making the coffee, or tea, and cleaning up the mess is a huge help.
-Running the bath water for the much-needed soak, and cleaning up the mess might be necessary.
+Making the coffee or tea and cleaning up the mess is a huge help.
+Running the bathwater for the much-needed soak and cleaning up the mess might be necessary.

 Sometimes the person can tolerate reading, or being read to, and other times, the sensory overload is way too much for them.
 It is the same with music.
 This is not abnormal.
 The brain can get messed up during this process, so be gentle and sensitive.

-Fixing me or fixing it—whatever the “it” is—can’t be done, so instead, learn to sit with the ugly pain and uncertainty that the ugly pain brings to our doorsteps.
-I think it is the idea and desire to fix the pain that someone is feeling that leads to all those “don’t say this articles” as those comments, no matter how well meaning, cut like sharp knives and cause deep wounds to be opened.
+Fixing me or fixing it—whatever the “it” is—can’t be done, so instead, learn to sit with the uncertainty that the ugly pain brings to our doorsteps.
+I think it is the idea and desire to fix the pain that someone is feeling that leads to all those “don’t say this” articles, as those comments, no matter how well meaning, cut like sharp knives and cause deep wounds to be opened.
 If you want to offer reassurance, offer the reassurance that you will walk with someone through their grief and pain for however long it takes.
-Saying something like, “get over it”, and other comments like it, tells the hearer of the comment that you are wanting to fix it and rush them through a process that can’t, and shouldn’t be rushed.
-“Fixing it” is more about your needs..
+Saying something like “Get over it,” and other comments like it, tells the hearer of the comment that you are wanting to fix it and rush them through a process that can’t, and shouldn’t, be rushed.
+“Fixing it” is more about your needs.
 I think this is also one of the reasons why “at least” and “they are in a better place” comments are so unwanted.
 While it might reassure the person who says it, such things are insensitive to the loss that is on the surface.
-If feels like a fix, and “I need you to exit your grief and get back to the way things were” kind of thing.
+It feels like a fix and a “I need you to exit your grief and get back to the way things were” kind of thing.
 Things won’t ever be the way they were.

 Make this about the grieving person.
 Ask about sharing memories of the deceased.
-Many times people hold back about this.
-Sometimes when people lose someone, they want to know about the things that others remember and reminisce.
+Many times people hold back with this.
+Sometimes when people lose someone, they want to know about the things that others remember, and reminisce.
 There is a desire to share what we loved about them.
 “Gone” doesn’t mean it’s a taboo subject.
-“Gone” can mean that the need to remember is vital and it should be present in our relationships.
+“Gone” can mean that the need to remember is vital, and it should be present in our relationships.

 Sometimes it’s actually the “doing” of something.
-One of the hardest things for widows, or widowers, to do is to grocery shop.
+One of the hardest things for widows or widowers to do is to grocery shop.
 There is something about roaming the aisles that sets the mind, the memories, and the grief flowing in ways that nothing else does.
-Maybe it’s all the stuff they loved to eat, or the fact that you won’t be fixing it any more for them.
-Maybe it is all the stimulus going by that causes people to abandon grocery carts and head for their cars without having purchased anything.
+Maybe it’s all the stuff they loved to eat, or the fact that you won’t be fixing it for them anymore.
+Maybe it is all the stimuli going by that causes people to abandon grocery carts and head for their cars without having purchased anything.
 The cupboards may remain bare.
 So, offering to help with the shopping might be useful.
 Offering support for this task might be just what is needed, but then again, it might not be easy for the person to tell you what they want and need.
-It might be helpful to go with them and have a list, so if they need to leave they can, and you can finish the job for them.
+It might be helpful to go with them and have a list, so if they need to leave, they can, and you can finish the job for them.

-There is so much, but I think I’ll leave the reader with this parting shot: you can’t fix it, replace it, or rush it.
+There is so much, but I think I’ll leave the reader with these parting words: you can’t fix it, replace it, or rush it.
 Speak words of gentleness and care.
 If the words don’t contain your own need for fixing, replacing, or rushing of the process, you are on the right track.